-Most PMOs I meet with nowadays seem to be working with teams who are using Agile frameworks to deliver rapidly.
-This is not surprising - uptake of Agile in the Software Industry has grown steadily since Scrum was created back in 1990.
-Agile organizations successfully complete more of their strategic initiatives than less Agile organizations [source], and Agile organizations reportedly grow revenue 37% faster and generate 30% higher profits than non-agile companies [source].
+Most PMOs I meet with nowadays seem to be working with teams using Agile frameworks to deliver rapidly.
+But the focus always seems to be on software.
+There are not many PMO teams focused on supporting the rise of Agile Marketing.
+This may not be surprising.
+The uptake of Agile in the Software Industry has grown steadily since Scrum was created back in 1990.
+Agile organizations complete more of their strategic initiatives than less Agile organizations [source].
+And Agile organizations reportedly grow revenue 37% faster and generate 30% higher profits than non-agile companies [source].
 But if Agile is so good, there is an obvious question that needs asking:

 If Agile is so good, why do we constrain it to software projects?

-In this year’s State of Agile report, 87% of those who contributed to the report survey said they believed the top benefit of using Agile was ability to manage changing priorities.
-85% said it increased team productivity, while 84% said it improved project visibility.
+In this year’s State of Agile report, 70% of those who contributed to the report survey that that they believed agile positively impacted their ability to manage changing priorities.
+Other benefits cited included faster time to market, improved team productivity and improved predictability.
 Surely we should be sharing these benefits with other areas of the business?

-Strategic and Enterprise PMOs are well positioned to help other areas of the business embrace Agile working.
-As well as providing training and coaching in Agile techniques, the PMO can help other parts of the business avoid mistakes and pitfalls that your organisation may have uncovered whilst using Agile within IT.
-Yet many PMOs are reluctant to start encouraging other areas to adopt Agile, fearing resistance or outright refusal.
+Strategic and Enterprise PMOs are well-positioned to help other areas of the business embrace Agile working.
+As well as providing training and coaching in Agile techniques, the PMO can help in other ways.
+For example, it can help other parts of the business avoid mistakes and pitfalls that may have uncovered whilst using Agile within IT.
+Many PMOs are reluctant to start encouraging other areas to adopt Agile, fearing resistance or outright refusal.

-In reality nothing could be further from the truth.
-As businesses face the increasing challenges of keeping pace with a faster moving world, they are looking for new ways of working, just as software engineers were towards the end of the last century.
-And in the same way that software tool the principles of Agile from the manufacturing industry, now the rest of the business are looking to adopt the principles from our software teams.
+In reality, nothing could be further from the truth.
+As businesses face the increasing challenges of keeping pace with a faster-moving world, they are looking for new ways of working, just as software engineers were towards the end of the last century.
+And in the same way that software tool the principles of Agile from the manufacturing industry, now the rest of the business is looking to adopt the principles from our software teams.

 Responding to change over following a plan

 Historically, marketing followed a traditional funnel model.
 There would be time to analyze data and plan out awareness campaigns.
-Time would be spent crafting engagements and schemes would be put in place to ensure customers stayed loyal to the brand.
+Time would be spent crafting engagements, and schemes would be put in place to ensure customers stayed loyal.
 In this digital age, the traditional approach is less useful.
-Potential customers come from all angles and fewer enter the funnel at the top than we would care to acknowledge.
+Potential customers come from all angles, and fewer enter the funnel at the top than we would care to acknowledge.
 Elements such as exposure and the customer relationship come to the foreground like never before.

-More than ever, Marketing teams need to be able to respond rapidly to the outside environment and change direction at the drop of a hat.
+Now, more than ever, Agile marketing teams need to be able to respond rapidly to the outside environment and change direction at the drop of a hat.
 If they cannot respond quickly, they can miss valuable opportunities to gain exposure and build brand loyalty.
 Consider this example from Oreo back in 2013: During the third quarter of Super Bowl XLVII, there was a power cut that lasted for over half an hour.
-Moments later, Oreo responded with a tweet that was retweeted fifteen thousand times.
-Whilst others were paying eye-watering fees to advertise during the Superbowl, Oreo got incredible exposure for free.
+Moments later, Oreo responded with a tweet that rapidly went viral.
+Whilst others were paying eye-watering fees to advertise during the Superbowl; Oreo got incredible exposure for free.

 How did they achieve it?
 According to Sarah Hofstetter, President of the Agency behind the tweet (i360), they achieved it by having a colocated team from the agency and Oreo working together.
 In this article, Hofstetter notes that having the executives in the room was key as it allowed them to pull the trigger rapidly and get the image on to social media fast enough to capture the moment.

 The site AgileMarketing.net advocates using scrum within Marketing teams.
-By forming empowered scrum teams who can make decisions and reprioritize the backlog to deal with changing situations, Marketing teams can ensure the work that would fit in the traditional marketing funnel still gets done, while being able to respond rapidly to change.
+By forming empowered scrum teams who can make decisions and reprioritize the backlog to deal with changing situations, Marketing teams can ensure the work that would fit in the traditional marketing funnel still gets done while responding rapidly to change.

-One of the concerns that PMO teams often have is that they won’t be listened to by other areas of the business.
-"Why would a marketing executive listen to me?” is a common question.
-Rather than answering that directly, I’d like to share this quite from David Quinn, Senior Director of Corporate Marketing at EMC.
-Because while I could point out to you that your experience and expertise is exactly what modern marketing teams need, I think the message comes across much louder and clearer when it is delivered by an actual Marketeer:
+One of the concerns that PMO teams often have is that they won’t be listened to by other business areas.
+“Why would a marketing executive listen to me?” is a common question.
+Rather than answering that directly, I’d like to share this quote from David Quinn, Senior Director of Corporate Marketing at EMC.
+Because while I could point out to you that your experience and expertise is exactly what modern marketing teams need, I think the message comes across much louder and clearer when an actual Marketeer delivers it: